harlananelson/ubuntu/after-installation.md

 latest one.
 If you are worried about versioning, you can have conda environments with the exact versions of packages you need.
-But I would suggest that if you are worried about what version of a package is needed to make sure your code works and isn't brocken by some update, then use Microsoft R Open.
+But I would suggest that if you are worried about what version of a package is needed to make sure your code works and isn't brocken by some update then use Microsoft R Open.
 The whole point of MRO is to limit the frequency of updates to ensure that new versions don't break things.
 I don't like it because I want the latest, but if you are worried about thing breaking, use MRO.
 Also RevolutionR was bought by MS and their guys are most likely the